Depart from the U.S. and travel to Italy. The particulars of

 cafes.
 After lunch we will transfer back to the hotel to relax and change

-and relax before gathering in the hotel dining room for our farewell dinner of
+and then relax before gathering in the hotel dining room for our farewell dinner of

 Day 9 - Transfer to Salzburg / Free time in Salzburg / VBT No-Air package ends